godotlauncher/launcher/CONTRIBUTING.md

 ### Writing Good Commit Messages

 A well-structured commit message helps with code history and future debugging.
+We follow the [Conventional Commits](https://www.conventionalcommits.org/) format so changelog automation stays reliable.
 Follow these guidelines:

+- Start the subject line with a Conventional Commit type such as `feat`, `fix`, `chore`, or `docs`, and add a scope when it clarifies the change (e.g., `feat(installs): ...`).
 - Keep the first line **concise and descriptive** (under 72 characters if possible).
-- Use **imperative form** (e.g., `Fix bug in project settings`, `Add auto-update feature`).
+- Write the summary in **imperative form** (e.g., `fix: handle custom project paths`, `feat: add auto-update toggle`).
 - If needed, provide more details in a second paragraph.

 **Examples of good commit messages:**
 ```
-Fix issue with incorrect version detection on startup
+fix: correct version detection on startup

 Previously, the launcher failed to detect custom Godot versions correctly
 due to missing path validation.
 This update adds proper validation and